 You’ll be making a transfer to the new custodian and not a rollover.
 The rollover rules changed in 2015, making this method inefficient for most retirement accounts.
 You can make as many transfers (from custodian to custodian) as you like with no tax consequences.

 Next, you need to decide how you want to hold the investment.
-You can instruct your custodian to make the purchase as a self directed account or you can setup an offshore IRA LLC and make the investment yourself.
+You can instruct your custodian to make the purchase as a self-directed account or you can set up an offshore IRA LLC and make the investment yourself.

-If you plan to make only one investment, it will be less costly to do that as a self directed account through your custodian.
-If you’ll make multiple investments, or want maximum asset protection and diversity, then you should setup an offshore IRA LLC.
+If you plan to make only one investment, it will be less costly to do that as a self-directed account through your custodian.
+If you’ll make multiple investments, or want maximum asset protection and diversity, then you should set up an offshore IRA LLC.

-The reason they might refuse is because they can’t perform the necessary due diligence on the foreign property.
+The reason they might refuse is that they can’t perform the necessary due diligence on the foreign property.
 They may also have an issue with collecting rents, etc. If any of the many IRA rules are broken, or the investment goes bad, the US custodian will have some liability.

 With an IRA LLC, the custodian makes only one investment.
 He transfers your retirement account into the LLC’s bank account.
 From there, you make the investments.
-You make all the decisions and are the one bound to follow the IRS rules.
+You make all the decisions and are the ones bound to follow the IRS rules.